 Flint & Tinder is a brand conceived by outerwear specialist retailer Huckberry.
-Understanding what it takes for a product to be tough, rugged and timeless, Flint & Tinder's range of pants is one not to be missed.
+Understanding what it takes for a product to be tough, rugged, and timeless, Flint & Tinder's range of pants is one not to be missed.
 Benefitting from a specially-developed fabric called Warp-Stretch, Flint & Tinder's range of pants and chinos stretch vertically, as opposed to horizontally, thereby conforming more with your body's natural movement, resulting in greater comfort.
-A wide range of colours and fits is available too, so finding the perfect pair for you should be a doddle.
+A wide range of colours and fits is available too, so finding the perfect pair of pants for you should be easy.

 American clothing label J. Crew is the trustworthy option when you're simply after affordable, reliable basics.
 Ticking off the essential styles and colours with ease, J. Crew's pants are some we feel every guy should have in their wardrobe.
 Quality fabrics feature across the entire range, so you can be sure they'll last a lifetime.

 An American clothing brand if ever there was one, Buck Mason takes the timeless styles favoured by guys and produces them to their own specifications and from their own fabrics.
 There's nothing overly fancy about Buck Mason's clothing, but therein lies its strength, it simply offers everything you need with exceptional quality, and nothing that you don't.
 Perfectly affordable and made to last, we seriously encourage you to check out the range.